healeycodes/healeycodes.com/posts/making-a-text-editor-with-a-game-engine.md

 If there's a way to embed nested directories without using any libraries, let me know.

+Also, after publishing, tinne26 [had some great advice](https://github.com/healeycodes/noter/issues/1#issue-1557784446) on rendering crisp pixel fonts without resorting to using images.

 ## Storing Text in Memory

 The text editor stores the entire document in memory (mostly because I can't remember the last time I edited a file that was more than 1% of my available RAM).